Current Planned Developments in Greater Estero

 Corkscrew Pines Self Storage Units on Corkscrew Road near Stoneybrook.

-The architecture is mission revival style.
+The applicant requested a development order to construct a three-building, 134,000-square-foot self-storage facility, associated drainage, utilities, and Landscaping.
+The architecture is Mission Revival style.
 To mimic separate buildings, undulations have been created every 100 feet of the building facing Corkscrew Road.
 The paint colors are shades of tan and beige with brown accents.
-The landscaping includes a variety of trees and perimeter shrubs.
+The Landscaping includes a variety of trees and perimeter shrubs.

-The infrastructure, including sewer pipes and the foundations for the proposed project, was initiated in February 2025.
-Although the process has been taking some time, Engage Estero estimates that construction is likely to be completed by the end of 2025 or the beginning of 2026.
+The infrastructure, including sewer pipes and the foundations for what is proposed, commenced in 2025.
+Although the process has been taking some time, no formal completion date or construction start date has been announced yet.

 Culvers at US 41 and Murano del Lago Dr.

-Culver’s restaurant, located at US 41 and Pelican Colony Blvd., near The Estero Health Center, is now open and can seat 50+ patrons.
-Although a traffic light has been discussed for US41 at this junction, problems persist!
+Culver’s restaurant, located at US 41 and Pelican Colony Blvd., near The Estero Health Center, can seat 50+ patrons.

 Curadel Pharma